heroku/cli/packages/cli/README.md

 After cloning the repo
 1. Run `yarn` to install dependencies

-To execute Heroku CLI commands locally, use `./bin/run <command>`.
+To execute Heroku CLI commands locally
+1. Run `yarn lerna run prepack` to build packages
+2. use `./bin/run <command>`.
 For example, to run the `heroku apps` command with your local code, run `./bin/run apps` from the root directory.
+Step 1 above can be replaced with `yarn lerna run --scope @heroku-cli/plugin-<package> prepack` after initial run.

 Testing
 =======